viamus/CED.Docker.OrderDomain/README.md

 OrderDomain

-- All apps developed with .NET Core 2.1, gRpc 1.16.0 and Google Protobuf 3.6.1
+- All apps developed with .NET Core 2.1, gRpc 1.16.0 and models created using Google Protobuf 3.6.1

 - Consumer and service using linux docker container.